pingcap/community/challenge-programs/high-performance-tidb-challenge.md

 **TiDB Cloud credit coupons**

-To thank the contribution of participating teams, the organizing committee has prepared TiDB Cloud credit coupons worth 70,000 USD!
+To thank the contribution of participating teams, the organizing committee has prepared 70,000 USD worth of TiDB Cloud credit coupons!

 TiDB Cloud always stays up to date with TiDB releases and has access to the latest features.
 The TiDB Cloud beta launch coincides with TiDB 4.0 GA, which marks a big advancement towards PingCAP's vision of a real-time Hybrid Transactional/Analytical Processing (HTAP), elastic, and cloud-native database.
 TiDB 4.0's new features such as Backup and Restore, Change Data Capture (CDC), visual monitoring, diagnostics tools, and security features including Transparent Data Encryption will be directly benefiting TiDB Cloud, providing customers with a one-stop distributed SQL experience in the cloud.